mehrshaad/StudierWebApp/README.md

 # Studier Web Application
 Studier is an open source full-stack web application, and it can help you to review and manage your study status!
-This project was part of our Principles of Database Design which was instructed by <a href="https://www.linkedin.com/in/sadegh-eskandari-3b87797a/" target="_blank">Prof. Sadegh Eskandari</a> at Guilan University.
+This project was part of our Principles of Database Design course, which was instructed by <a href="https://www.linkedin.com/in/sadegh-eskandari-3b87797a/" target="_blank">Prof. Sadegh Eskandari</a> at Guilan University.

 ## How to get started
 You can access the Studier web app using this <a href="https://studier-app.herokuapp.com/" target="_blank">LINK</a>